EndPointCorp/end-point-blog/2016/09/19/pghealer-repairing-postgres-problems.html.md

 (1 row)
 ```

-The corruption we created before changed the "free space" of the Postgres "page" structure.
+The corruption we created before changed the “free space” of the Postgres “page” structure.
 There are multiple ways pg_healer can fix things: this demonstrates one of the
-"intrinsic" fixes, which require no external knowledge to fix.
+“intrinsic” fixes, which require no external knowledge to fix.
 Corruption can occur anywhere
 on the page, of course, including inside your data (as opposed to the meta-data or free space).
 One of the methods of fixing this is for pg_healer to use another copy of the table to try
 and repair the original table.